babulwriting-mbbc/AILA/README.md

 Possible research areas explored in this repository include:

-- AI for workforce planning
+- AI for workforce planning and skill development
 - HR analytics and predictive modeling
-- skill gap prediction
+- Compensation and benefits optimization
-- compensation and productivity analytics
+- Skill gap prediction
-- AI-assisted professional coaching
+- AI-assisted professional coaching and learning guidance

 ---